 Q: Do you offer payment plans?

 I know editing is a worthwhile but costly investment.
-For this reason, I offer payment plans for all projects over $350.
-I request a deposit upon booking and the remainder can be split into weekly or bi-weekly payments; full payment is due at project completion.
-All details of your payment schedule will be clearly laid out in our editing service contract.
+For this reason, I do offer payment plans for larger projects.
+I request a 50% retainer deposit upon booking; the remainder can be split as best suits your financial abilities (weekly, biweekly, or a second 50% payment).
+Full payment is due prior to project completion.
+All details of our agreed-upon payment schedule will be clearly laid out in your project’s editing service contract.

 Q: Should I book in advance?
 How far out?

 You can book out as far as you’d like (consider using my edits as a deadline!), but I suggest booking at least three to five weeks in advance.
 For immediate availability, please send me an email and we can see if there are any gaps in my schedule.